Configure kube-proxy in Azure Kubernetes Service (AKS) (Preview)

 Next steps

-This article covered how to configure kube-proxy in Azure Kubernetes Service (AKS).
+This article described how to configure kube-proxy in Azure Kubernetes Service (AKS).
 To learn more about load balancing in AKS, see the following articles: